Mount San Cristobal

 Mount San Cristobal falls within a subtropical climate.
 Historically, the mountain gets the most rain between June and December, and the driest months are between January and May.

-The temperature remains hot all year, with the hottest months (Highs going above 30 degrees Celsius/ 86 F) being between April and September.
+The temperature remains hot all year, with the hottest months being between April and September.
+The highs in this period go above 30°C (86°F).

 The climb can be and has been attempted all year round.
 However, you’ll need to prepare for the cold at the peak.